Expenses & payment

 We value your experience and knowledge and would like to assess the feasibility of paying you for your participation where appropriate.
 We are aware that some participants may opt not to receive such payment.

-We are using thisfor direction on how we fund individuals for this work.
-Public contributors involved in health and care research are, in most cases, not considered to be or casual .
+We are using this guidance from the NIHR for direction on how we fund individuals for this work.
+Public contributors involved in health and care research are, in most cases, not considered to be employees or casual workers.
 However, assessing whether public contributors are employees must be assessed for each involvement activity and/or role.
-See for a flowchart on this decision process.
+See here for a flowchart on this decision process.
 Note there are two example areas which may denote being an employee.

 "Activity example five: ongoing involvement in a research project or organisational governance, providing independent advice over a while.
 It is likely to include preparation and remote work between meetings "Activity example six: being a full and equal member of the research project/ organisation team, potentially carrying out research."